hardinger-kirin/mailing-address-workshop/README.md

 ### Option 1: Send a package

-This option asks the user to provide an address to send the package to.
-In the main function, this address is displayed back to the user for confirmation.
+This option asks the user to provide a direction (N, E, S, W) to send the package to.
+In the main function, this direction is displayed back to the user for confirmation.

 ### Option 2: Buy stamps